 In this intensive, one-day course, you will learn the key features and benefits of the SystemVerilog Assertion language and its use in VCS.

 This course is a hands-on workshop that reinforces the verification concepts taught in lecture through a series of labs.
-At the end of this workshop, students should have the skills required to write SystemVerilog Assertions to verify a device under test using VCS.
+At the end of this class, students should have the skills required to write SystemVerilog Assertions to verify a device under test using VCS.
 Students will also learn how to use assertion libraries and obtain coverage information on assertions.

 To reinforce the lecture and accelerate mastery of the material, each student will complete a challenging test suite for real-world, system-based design.
-Students are expected to have completed the three-day System Verilog Testbench workshop offered by Synopsys.

 At the end of this workshop the student should be able to:

-- Create Immediate and Concurrent assertions
+- Create immediate and concurrent assertions

 - Use reusable properties and sequences in assertions

-- Use different methods of embedding assertions in a testbench
+- Embed assertions in the testbench

-- Debug assertion output using DVE
+- Debug assertion output using Verdi and DVE

-- Use cover properties in a testbench
+- Use cover properties

-- Use assertion libraries in a testbench
+- Use assertion libraries

 - Measure coverage on assertions and cover properties